 Our lead cardiac program is directed to BAG3-mediated dilated cardiomyopathy.
 BAG3-mediated DCM is a rare cardiac disease and is characterized by mutations in the BAG3 gene.
 The BAG3 gene codes for the BCL-2-associated athanogene 3, or BAG3, protein.
 Sufficient levels of functional BAG3 are required for healthy cardiac function.
 BAG3 gene mutations lead to reduced BAG3 protein levels and ultimately DCM.
 Deletions and truncations in the BAG3 protein that result in haplo-insufficiency have been associated with the development of dilated cardiomyopathy resulting from myofilament damage, poor contraction, left ventricular dysfunction, dilatation and heart failure.
 Mechanistically, these physiologic impairments are caused from decreased BAG3 protein levels leading to heat shock protein dysfunction and a subsequent build-up of mis-folded, dysfunctional proteins in the sarcomere, which results in poor sarcomere integrity, increased mechanical stress, inflammation, remodeling and fibrosis.
 BAG3-mediated DCM accounts for approximately 3-4% of all diagnosed cases of DCM, representing a prevalent population of about 29,000 patients in the United States.
 The most common presentation of BAG3-mediated DCM is dyspnea but can range from leg swelling and fatigue to more severe complications including thromboembolic events, arrhythmias or even sudden cardiac death.
-Thus, activities of daily life are severely impacted in patients with BAG3-mediated DCM in patients with BAG3 haploinsufficiency is 80% by age 40.
+Thus, activities of daily life are severely impacted in patients with BAG3-mediated DCM.
+Once patients are symptomatic, mortality is approximately 25% at one year and approximately 50% at five years.
+The penetrance of DCM in patients with BAG3 haploinsufficiency is 80% by age 40.
 There are no approved therapies to address the underlying cause of the disease and the current standard of care relies on symptomatic treatment depending on disease severity/progression.
-Treating the underlying cause of BAG3-mediated DCM requires expression of functional BAG3 haploinsufficiency is 80%.
+Treating the underlying cause of BAG3-mediated DCM requires expression of functional BAG3 within the heart muscle only.